bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 WRF-Hydro must be compiled successfully before using.
 It is a good idea to double check the build with a test case before trying to calibrate.
 The calibration scripts use Python for almost everything, including logging, file moving, opening/closing netcdf files, and plotting.
+The only requirement for R is the USGS data retrieval package, which is unfortunately the easiest way do download
+USGS station data and metadata (http://usgs-r.github.io/dataRetrieval/).

 # Setup